Indulge your love of peppermint oil with these 30 plus uses for peppermint in hair, beauty, and health.

 What Carrier Oil Can I Blend with Peppermint Oil?

-My favourites are calendula oil, jojoba oil, coconut oil, emu oil, castor oil, pumpkin seed oil and burdock root oil.
+My favorites are calendula oil, jojoba oil, coconut oil, emu oil, castor oil, pumpkin seed oil, and burdock root oil.

 - Eliminate Dry Hair and Scalp Issues with Jojoba Oil